Jobseeker’s Transitional Payment

 • You do not have to be available for, or seeking, full time work.

-• You can take part in courses of education and keep your payment.
+• You can study full-time and keep your payment.

 • You do not have to be fully unemployed for 4 out of 7 days; this means you could work part time across more than 3 days and still receive a payment.